 - Applies broadly to corporate and business editing.

-- Economies of scale might apply for project or ongoing work such as newsletters or blogs
+- Economies of scale might apply for project or ongoing work such as regular newsletters or blogs

 - Applies broadly to academic editing and proofreading.